Executive Director

 BIO

 Judy is a San Francisco native from a Chinese immigrant family.
 She has been working in the child development field since 2010.
-Judy has worked with children from grades kindergarten through eighth.
+Judy has worked with children from kindergarten through eighth grade.
 While working with students, she encourages them to explore their interests and try new things.
-Judy enjoys being able to watch her students grow and to be able to share her interests with them to encourage them to be able to build and grow their interests.
+Judy enjoys watching her students grow and share her interests with them to enable them to build and grow their interests.

 Site Supervisor, Child Development Center